luuply/changes/20200521/README.md

 - Installation instructions
 - How to add or remove schools
+- How to update the logos or information for existing schools
 - How to add or remove sports
 - How to manually remove reviews and comments that don't meet our community guidelines
 - How to manually add or remove accounts